-&lt;sup>8 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.
+&lt;sup>7 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.

-- Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the product, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials.
+- Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the product, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated. - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Crate format: weight, size and main components and/or materials, - Load weight, - Number of reuses during lifetime of the product (this information shall be supported by documentation to the verifier), - Information about material (e.g. type of wood or type of polymer) and time of regeneration (years) of the materials of the crates (i.e. for wood specify the time needed for the regeneration of the tree).
+For fossil resources (i.e. plastics) specify "not renewable". - type of food contained if relevant. - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Production system (i.e. conventional or organic), - Relevant websites for more information or explanatory materials. - Information about material (e.g. type of wood or type of polymer) and time of regeneration (years) of the materials of the crates (i.e. for wood specify the time needed for the regeneration of the tree).
+For fossil resources (i.e. plastics) specify "not renewable",